aconchillo/bitpacket/doc/intro.rst

 Build and install
 -----------------

-BitPacket is distributed as a distutils_ module, so the usual commands for building and installing distutils modules can be used.
+BitPacket is distributed as a setuptools_ module, so the usual commands for building and installing setuptools modules can be used.
+However, this means that you need setuptools installed in your system.

 Once the BitPacket tarball is decompressed, you can build BitPacket as a non-root user: